alxroyer/scenario/doc/src/advanced.launcher.rst

 Return code
 -----------

-Eventually, convert the enum value returned by :py:meth:`scenario.scenariorunner.ScenarioRunner.main()` into a simple integer value, so that the error can be handled in the shell that launched the command line.
+Eventually, convert the enum value returned by :py:meth:`scenario._scenariorunner.ScenarioRunner.main()` into a simple integer value, so that the error can be handled in the shell that launched the command line.

 ..
 Error code.